First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 2. Give your teen information and materials on depression = educate them AND you

-Find books, there are some wonderful books geared just for teens, scientific information, and a list of iconic figures through our history that beat depression everyday and win.
+Find books.
+There are some excellent books just for teens.
+You can find scientific information.
+Additionally, there is a list of iconic figures in our history who beat depression every day and win.
 Also, offer a journal (I called mine a diary….) and reassure them that you will not read it, that it is a safe outlet for their feelings (stay true to your word unless there is a real threat and you can’t figure out another way to solve it).
 Trust is so important – and has to go both ways to work.

 Beat the stigma of depression and reassure your teen their is nothing to feel embarrassed about.
 Millions of people suffer from depression and get help everyday (and they will too).